impact on life - healthcare publishing

 Who decides about NHS Continuing Healthcare?

-Prior to your discharge from hospital, the decision about whether you qualify for NHS Continuing Healthcare is taken by a multi-disciplinary team of health specialists.
+Prior to your discharge from hospital, the decision about whether you qualify for NHS Continuing Healthcare is taken by a multi-disciplinary team of healthcare professionals.
 Among these may be your GP, nursing staff, physiotherapists and members of the social services.

 This team will discuss with you and your family how any eligibility decisions have been reached as well as how, when and where the Continuing Care is to be provided.
 In the first instance, the hospital will explain the procedure for discharge and for ongoing healthcare thereafter.